-"...
-All citizens within the jurisdiction of this State are free and equal, and no matter what their race, color, religion, ancestry, or national origin are entitled to the full and equal admittance, accommodations, advantages, facilities, membership, privileges, services or benefits set out by this section:

-'(b) To all schools which primarily offer business or vocational training[.]'"
+- "'...
+All citizens within the jurisdiction of this State are free and equal, and no matter what their race, color, religion, ancestry, or national origin are entitled to the full and equal admittance, accommodations, advantages, facilities, membership, privileges, services or benefits set out by this section: - '(a) To all business establishments of every kind whatsoever; - '(b) To all schools which primarily offer business or vocational training[.]'"
 (Horowitz, supra, 33 So.Cal.L.Rev. at p.
 269 & fn.
 36.)